quaderno/quaderno-developers/source/includes/_quaderno_checkout.md

 color                    |No                                                    |The RGB color for the Checkout interface.
 The default is #4C7800. locale                   |No                                                    |Localize the Checkout interface (2-letter  ISO code).
-The default is auto`. callback                 |No (Recommendable)                                    |A function to handle the response details after the transaction for a card payment has been made.
+The default is auto`. callback                 |No (Recommendable)                                    |A function to handle the response details after the transaction for a card payment has been made. tosUrl                   | No (Yes if privacyUrl is present)                    |An url pointing to a page with your Terms of Service privacyUrl               | No (Yes if tosUrl is present)                        |An url pointing to a page with your privacy policy
 ### open([options = {}])

 ```js